stockulus/seq-id-generator/readme.md

 # seq id generator

-generates an sequence id, bases on a file
+generates an sequence id, based on a file

 ## install
 npm i seq-id-generator